Joy-less/Embers/Source/Embers/Documentation.md

 	Returns a new array containing the values returned by the given block.

 array.sort {|a, b|} | array.sort! {|item|}
+	Sorts the array by the block's return value using a quick sort if there are more than 16 items, otherwise an insertion sort.
-	If a block is given, returns a new array sorted by the block's return value.
-It should return -1 if a -> b, 0 if a and b are the same, and 1 if b -> a.
+	The block should return -1 if a -> b, 0 if a and b are the same, and 1 if b -> a.
-	If a block is not given, returns a new array sorted in ascending order by the "<=>" operator.
+	The block defaults to "a <=> b" (ascending order).

 array.include?(item) | array.includes?(item) | array.contain?(item) | array.contains?(item)
 	Returns true if the array contains the item.